5 Things to Keep in Mind for Global Marketing Success

 1. Translation

 When Pepsi entered the Chinese market, their slogan “Pepsi Brings You Back to Life” was translated as “Pepsi Brings Your Ancestors Back from the Grave.”
-Not quite the message the company was hoping to convey.
-When Schweppes Tonic Water launched its campaign in Italy, the translated name was hard to swallow: Schweppes Toilet Water.
+Not quite the message the company intended to convey.
+Similarly, when Schweppes Tonic Water launched its campaign in Italy, the translated name became "Schweppes Toilet Water."

 Yikes.